clicon/clixon-controller-docs/tutorial.rst

 The placeholders are replaced with the values from the service instance when the template is parsed.

-Attributes
-^^^^^^^^^^
-The user configuration is tagged with two attributes:
+Note that the user configuration is tagged with two attributes:

 * ``nc:operation="merge"`` : the NETCONF edit operation
 * ``cl:creator="ssh-users[instance='{{INSTANCE_NAME}}']"``

-`Merge` is the default NETCONF operation.
-Other NETCONF operations are described here: `RFC 6241 <https://www.rfc-editor.org/rfc/rfc6241.html#section-7.2>`_, most of which are not applicable.

-The ``creator`` tag is used is to keep track of which service instance have created which configuration object.
-This is related to the state-less operation of the service code in the following way:

-* The user edits some service instances (add/edit/remove)
-* All configuration objects tagged by the services instances are removed
-* The service code is triggered and (re)generates all device configuration of the service instances
-* The controller computes the differnece of the generated config with the xisting device config.
+See the :ref:`Service API <controller_serviceapi>` section for more information on the setting of the attributes.

 Applying the template
 ^^^^^^^^^^^^^^^^^^^^^